 I have found the ideal temperature for baking a turkey is 325º F. The following times are based on that temperature.

-Turkeys should be cooked to an internal temperature of 165º F. I pull my turkey out of the oven when my thermometer probe reaches about 160º F, because it will continue to cook as it’s resting.
+Turkeys should be cooked to an internal temperature of 165º F. I remove the lid from my turkey when the thermometer probe reaches about 160º F, because it will continue to cook as it’s browning and then even more as it’s resting.
 The recommendations below are estimate times for an unstuffed turkey, and are not a replacement for using a thermometer.

 - 4-8 pounds (a breast): 1 1/2 to 3 hours